calvindotsg/financial-modelling/README.md

 For any queries or discussions regarding the project, please open an issue in the repository.

 ## Acknowledgments
-- Data provided by [Yahoo Finance](https://finance.yahoo.com/) via the `OpenBB platform` library with `yfinance` extension ([OpenBB Platform documentation](https://docs.openbb.co/platform)).
+- Data provided by [Yahoo Finance](https://finance.yahoo.com/) via the `OpenBB platform` library with `yfinance` extension, ([OpenBB Platform documentation](https://docs.openbb.co/platform)).
-- S&P 500 company list sourced from the publicly available dataset on GitHub, provided by Rufus Pollock and the Open Knowledge Foundation ([GitHub Repo](https://github.com/datasets/s-and-p-500-companies/)).
+- S&P 500 company list sourced from the publicly available dataset on GitHub, provided by Rufus Pollock and the Open Knowledge Foundation, ([GitHub Repo](https://github.com/datasets/s-and-p-500-companies/)).

 ---